skaven81/astronomy-treatises/DSO_Treatise.md

 From http://en.wikipedia.org/wiki/Catalogue_of_Nebulae:

-[quote]
+> The Catalogue of Nebulae and Clusters of Stars was first published in 1786 by William Herschel in
-The Catalogue of Nebulae and Clusters of Stars was first published in 1786 by William Herschel in the Philosophical Transactions of the Royal Society of London.[1]
-In 1789, he added another 1,000 entries., and finally another 500 in 1802, bring the total to 2,500 entries.
+> the Philosophical Transactions of the Royal Society of London.[1]
+In 1789, he added another 1,000
-[/quote]
+> entries., and finally another 500 in 1802, bring the total to 2,500 entries.

 This is a *massive* catalog.
 In the eighteenth century, this was one of the major efforts to catalog *everything* visible in the sky under a single catalog.
 It is so big, however, that